telerik/reporting-docs/designing-reports/connecting-to-data/report-parameters/overview.md

 	+ `DataSource` – a data source for the value/label pairs.
 The same data sources are supported as for the [Data Items]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/binding-a-data-item-to-data%}), including the Telerik Reporting [Data Source Components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%}).

 		> The optimization for reusing the raw data from the same DataSource component introduced with [R3 2019 (13.2.19.918)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r3-2019-13-2-19-918) is valid only for __data items__.
 It doesn't concern the Report Parameters with [AvailableValues](/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_AvailableValues) relying on DataSource components.
-Even if there are several parameters that fetch their [AvailableValues](/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_AvailableValues) from the same DataSource, the latter will be called once for each parameter.
+Even if several parameters fetch their [AvailableValues](/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_AvailableValues) from the same DataSource, the latter will be called once for each parameter.

 	+ `ValueMember` – a column name, expression, or embedded expression based on the __DataSource__ schema.
 It is used as `Value` in the value/label pair.
 May be accessed in Expressions with the Global Object `=Parameters.[Parameter Name].Value`.
 	+ `DisplayMember` – a column name, expression, or embedded expression based on the __DataSource__ schema.
 It is used as `Label` in the value/label pair.
 May be accessed in Expressions with the Global Object `=Parameters.[Parameter Name].Label`.
 If omitted the `ValueMember` will be used as `DisplayMember` as well.
 Optional.